xicodomingues/francinette/README.md

 Currently has tests for: `libft`, `ft_printf`, `get_next_line`, `minitalk` and `pipex`.

-`Francinette` is only tested and confirmed to work on MacOS.
-Some testers may work on Linux, but I give no guaranties of any test working or even compiling.
+`Francinette` is only tested and confirmed to work on MacOS on non ARM chips.
+Some testers may work on Linux and ARM, but I give no guaranties of any test working or even compiling.

+## :exclamation: Important note:

+If you have little to no experience programming, I highly highly highly recommend that you write your own tests first.
+For example, for `ft_split` try to write a main that tests that your code works in most cases.
+It is also useful to think about corner cases, like what should it return if the string is `""` or `"   "` or `"word"`.
+Don't rely just on `francinette` or other tests.

+### :warning: Write your own tests, It's a very essencial part of programming. :warning:

 ## Table of Contents
 1. [Purpose](#purpose)